achakravarti/sol/README.md

 The Sol Library is designed as a set of modules, with each module responsible for providing a specific set of related functionality:
-  1. The **Environment Module** helps identify the compiler and host environment
+  1. The **Environment Module** provides diagnostics related to the compilation environment
   2. The **Compiler Hints Module** provides compiler hints that can potentially optimise code
-  3. The **Libc Module** provides a mechanism to portably access libc dependencies on both hosted and freestanding environments
+  3. The **Libc Module** provides portably access to libc dependencies
   4. The **Primitive Data Types Module** defines the primitive data types along with their related constants
   5. The **Exception Handling Module** provides a basic structure to handle exceptions
   6. The **Unit Testing Module** provides a framework for executing unit tests
   7. The **Logging Module** provides support for runtime logging

-This Library does not have any external dependencies that require a hosted environment, and so may be used even in freestanding environments.
-The `stdio.h` header file is required for running the unit tests, but is __not__ required by the Library otherwise.

 Although this Library depends on a few libc functions, most notably malloc() and free(), the Libc Module provides the means for freestanding environments to hook